celeste667/Winlator-Neo/README.md

 # Winlator

-Winlator Fork - Just some tweaks
+Winlator Neo Fork - Just some tweaks
 Yo dudes!
 I’ve put together this fork with just a couple of specific changes I needed.
 It's nothing crazy, just some minor stuff to make my life easier

 Custom UI: I’ve changed the theme to give the app a different look.
 Just wanted something that looked a bit more like my style.